Top Round Roast

 - Cook it fat side up.
 Roast the beef with the thin, fat cap facing up.
 This helps the fat render and distribute throughout the rest of the meat, giving you extra tender and juicy beef.

 - Rest before slicing.
-When it’s done cooking, take the beef out of the oven and loosely place a large piece of foil over top.
+When it’s done cooking, take the beef out of the oven and loosely place a large piece of foil over it.
 Let it rest for at least 15 minutes so the juices can redistribute throughout the meat.
-I know it’s a little more time-consuming but it really helps yield a more juicy and flavorful roast.
+I experimented skipping this step once, and the juices ran all over the cutting board.
+The difference in tenderness was night and day – resting is worth the wait.

 - Slice against the grain.
 The best way to slice roast beef is against the grain and into thin, even slices.
 This also is perfect for those sandwiches the next day, ha!